apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 The resource type is also used as part of the Exporter framework (see next section).

-# Exporter Framework (since 1.3.0)
+# Exporter Framework

-Sling Models objects can be exported to arbitrary Java objects through the Sling Models Exporter framework.
+Since API version 1.3.0 Sling Models objects can be exported to arbitrary Java objects through the Sling Models Exporter framework.
 Model objects can be programatically exported by calling the `ModelFactory` method `exportModel()`.
 This method takes as its arguments:

 * the model object